dhardestylewis/terrain_aggregator/README_LONG.md

 To populate the database with newly added tiles, the following commands can be used to generate a list of raster tiles to add to the table

+From the command line outisde the Singularity container:
 ```bash
 cds
 mkdir tnris-lidardata